microsoft/genaiscript/docs/src/content/docs/faq.md

 - **How does GenAIScript align with Responsible AI practices?**
   GenAIScript encourages the use of models with robust Responsible AI mitigations and provides guidance on secure and ethical usage.
-  For more information, see the [Transaprency Note](/genaiscript/reference/transparency-note)
+  For more information, see the [Transparency Note](/genaiscript/reference/transparency-note)

 - **What foundation models and LLMs are recommended for use with GenAIScript?**
   Services like Azure Open AI with updated safety and Responsible AI features are recommended.
 GenAIScript can also be used with existing open-source LLMs.